Hufu: Mongol clothing

-The Mongol of the Yuan dynasty impacted of the clothing worn by the Chinese.
-According to Song Lian (1310-1381), "When the Song dynasty collapsed and the Yuan dynasty was founded, people's clothing changed to square and conical straw hats and clothes with narrow sleeves".Different styles of Mongol clothing were shared and used among different social classes.
+The Mongol of the Yuan dynasty impacted the clothing worn by the Chinese.
+According to Song Lian (1310–1381), "When the Song dynasty collapsed and the Yuan dynasty was founded, people's clothing changed to square and conical straw hats and clothes with narrow sleeves".Different styles of Mongol clothing were shared and used among different social classes.
 However, Han Chinese clothing continued to co-exist along with Mongol clothing.
 During this period, men's casual clothing follows those of the Han Chinese; aristocrats women mainly worn Mongol clothing while common women wore ruqun and banbi.
 Example of Mongol clothing and hats which influenced the Han Chinese were the boli hat (钹笠帽), terlig, jisün, Mongol-style dahu.